wangzivector/Quickly_Create_3D_Models_using_2D_Instance_Segmentation/README.md

 * save the classified poinclouds segmentation result.

 ## feature
-the presicion of this method basicly depends on the 2D segmentaion result.
-So in simple scene it should be excellent.
+The presicion of this method basicly depends on the 2D segmentaion result.
+So in simple scene its performance is excellent.
+For detailed visual results, you can browse the another [repo](https://github.com/wangzivector/object_detection-Qt-PCL-ROS-GUI）